Calendar Girl (song): Covers

 Also in 1991, Neil Sedaka recorded a new version of "Calendar Girl", which was included as the B-side of his newly released single "The Miracle Song".

 In 1998, Brazilian singer Eliana recorded the song on his sixth studio album, titled "Um Calendário do Amor".

 In 2012, J-Pop singer Aimer recorded the song on her cover album Bitter & Sweet.

 In 2013, Shakey Graves (Alejandro Rose-Garcia) recorded a cover of "Calendar Girl" for his album Story Of My Life.

-In 2019, American punk artist Negative XP released a cover of the song for the collaboration album "MKUltra Support Group Volume 2".

 Personnel

 The personnel on the original recording include Al Caiola, Buck Pizzarelli, Art Ryerson and Bill Suyker on guitar, George Duvivier on bass, Ernie Hayes on piano, Jerome Richardson on sax, and David "Panama" Francis on drums.